-The Civil Code contains provisions dealing with the administration of information pertaining to individuals as well as the protection of their reputation and privacy.
-Sections 35 to 41 of the Civil Code and the Quebec Protection Act enshrine an individual's right to respect for their reputation and privacy and prohibit invasion of that privacy.
+The CCQ contains provisions dealing with the administration of information about individuals and the protection of their reputation and privacy.
+Sections 35 to 41 of the CCQ and the Quebec Privacy Act enshrine an individual's right to have their reputation and privacy respected and prohibit invasion of that privacy.